 Many have compared knitting to crocheting, and it has long been a debate whether one is easier than the other.
 I am not here to put an end to this debate once and for all, instead, I will do my very best to describe what crochet is and to guide you along your crocheting journey.
 Crochet is the technique of interlocking loops of yarn, thread, or other material with a crochet hook to create fabric.
 Crochet is done with a single hook to hook loops together whereas knitting utilizes two long needles and the stitches form a ‘V’ shape.

 Beginner crocheters may refer to my guide to crochet for beginners which includes basic crochet stitches, techniques, and crochet patterns to gain a deeper understanding of this wonderful craft.
 Come along with me on this adventure and get started with this free pattern below!
-You may create plain, single-color classic granny square or multicolored squares with this basic pattern.

 - Yarn (I used 3-ply linen yarn)